Convex-Dev/design/docs/tutorial/convex-lisp/index.md

 Convex Lisp is a powerful modern Lisp for decentralised systems.

+It is designed from the ground up to support immutable lattice data structures and functional programming for robust but flexible decentralised programs.

 ## Why Lisp?

 The CVM is designed to be able to support many different languages and paradigms.
-However, we wanted a powerful language that would empower developers on Convex from the beginning, and chose Lisp for a number of reasons.
+However, we wanted a powerful language that would empower developers on Convex from the beginning, and chose Lisp as the first language on the CVM for a number of reasons:

 - **Immutability**: Lisp's functional programming paradigm promotes immutability, which is essential for ensuring the integrity and consistency of decentralised systems where data must be replicated and distributed across multiple nodes.
 - **Dynamic typing**: Lisp's dynamic typing allows for flexible data structures and easy modifications, crucial for adapting to the constantly evolving nature of decentralised systems.
 At the same time, Convex Lisp is **strongly typed**, avoiding the issues associated with weak typing.